cloudfoundry-incubator/quarks-operator/docs/testing.md

 The `environment` package provides helpers to start the operator, get the kubeconfig as well as defining and creating test objects.

-Integration tests use a special logger, which does not log to stdout and whose messages can be accessed as a an array by calling `env.AllLogMessages()`.
+Integration tests use a special logger, which does not log to stdout and whose messages can be accessed as a an array by calling `env.Logger.AllMessages()`.

 ## End-to-End